Yes, you really can get paid to play video games.

 Several smartphone apps let you make money playing video games in your spare time.
 Here are a few of Side Hustle Nation’s top picks.

-The popular Blackout Bingo game app turns classic bingo from a game of luck into a game of speed and skill.
+The popular Bingo Cash game app turns classic bingo from a game of luck into a game of speed and skill.

-Each game only takes about 2 minutes to play, and you can earn real-world rewards and cash prizes.
-(Except in AR, CT, DE, IN, LA, ME, or SD.)
+Each game only takes about 2 minutes to play, and you can earn real-world rewards and cash prizes (except in AR, IA, LA, SC, and WA).

 With over 5 million downloads, the app has earned mostly positive reviews (players call it fun and addicting).
 In the negative App Store reviews, the most common complaint is that the ads claiming you can win big money with little effort are misleading.